MCLDG-zz/fabric-on-eks/remote-org/README.md

 * `cd /`
 * `sudo tar xvf ~/org7msp.tar` - this should extract they certs for the new org onto the EFS drive, at /opt/share

+### Step 2a - Copy the orderer pem file
+Copy the orderer cert pem file from the original ec2 instance to the new ec2 instance.
+The pem file should be in the same directory on both - i.e. on the EFS drive accessible to the Kuberentes clusters.

+You can either use scp for this, or just copy and paste the contents (I use 'vi' to make sure there are no issues with carriage returns/line feeds in the file)

+/opt/share/rca-data/org0-ca-chain.pem

 ### Step 3 - Update channel config to include new org
 On the EC2 instance in the existing Fabric network, i.e. where the orderer is running.